Cardiff Harlequins RFC: History

 Cardiff Harlequins was formed around 1879 in Cardiff, as Roath Star, and after a year or two, they changed their name to Roath Mohawks for the 1881/1882 season.
 The Roath Mohawks played in Roath Court field.
-Their main rivals were a team called Windsor, who played in Cathays.
+Their main rivals were a team called Windsor, who played in Cathays, where Senghenydd Road now stands.
 The two clubs decided to merge for the 1882/1883 season, and rename themselves as the Cardiff Harlequins.
-The Harlequins played in the Sophia Gardens.
+The Harlequins now played at the Sophia Gardens.
 In 1886, the Harlequins moved into their own ground, a field off Penarth Road.
 They called this ground the Harlequins' Ground.
 Although in the shadow of first class team Cardiff RFC, the Harlequins began to attract matches from some of the lesser but well established clubs in the Glamorgan area.
 The team is recorded as playing matches against Pontypridd, Mountain Ash, Cardiff and Llanelli and later became a popular opponent for touring teams from the West of England, such as Bristol.
 The Harlequins first recorded match against Cardiff is recorded as 17 February 1883, a 0-0 draw.

 The club's most prominent period came in the early 1890s, which began in 1891 when their first player was selected for an international match, while still representing the club.
 Percy Bennett, a forward with the club, was chosen for the 1891 Home Nations Championship to face England at Newport.
 Bennett won four caps in total between 1891 and 1892.
 In 1892, Frederick Nicholls was also selected, playing in the same game against Ireland as Bennett.
 In 1892, Gwyn Nicholls, who would become one of the most notable Welsh players in the country's history, switched from the little-known Cardiff Star to join the Harlequins on the advice of his brother Sid.
 Unfortunately for the Harlequins they only held onto Gwynn for one season, as a disastrous 1891-1892 season for Cardiff RFC, saw the team scour the lower clubs for new talent.
 This saw Nicholls switch to Cardiff for the 1892-93 season.